alex-rowley/py-svg-chart/README.rst

 Many charting libraries for the web rely on JavaScript-driven client-side rendering, often requiring an intermediate canvas before producing a polished visual.
 On the other hand, popular python based charting libraries focus on image-based rendering.
 Such images are rigid and intractable once embedded into web applications and detailed customisation is impossible.
-If such libraries do generate resolution independent output it is very difficult to customise.
+Although some libraries do generate resolution independent output it is very difficult to customise.